 The Company has adopted the Company with Three Committees (Nomination, Audit and Remuneration Committees) system.
 The purpose of this adoption is to further strengthen corporate governance from the following standpoints.

-In addition, the Company aims to promote sophistication of strategy by having the Board of Directors actively include the insights of external persons in order to hold rigorous discourse on important issues relating to the Group management.
+The Company will strengthen the oversight function for business execution of the Board of Directors by separating oversight from execution.
+In addition, the Company aims to promote sophistication of strategy by having the Board of Directors actively include the insights of external persons in order to hold rigorous discourse on important issues relating to the management of the Group.

-The Company will enable decisions of business execution to be delegated to Executive Officers, clarify the authority and responsibility between the Board of Directors and Executive Officers and between the holding company and the operating subsidiaries, and carry out speedy management decision making.
+The Company will enable decisions of business execution to be delegated to Executive Officers, clarify the authority and responsibility between the Board of Directors and Executive Officers and between the holding company and the business subsidiaries, and carry out speedy management decision making.

 The Board of Directors of the Company is comprised of the appropriate number of 15 or less Directors as set forth in the Articles of Incorporation.
-Currently the Company has 13 Directors (five of whom are independent Outside Directors including one female Director) and their term of office is one year.
-From the perspective of separating oversight from execution and enhancing the effectiveness of discussions at the Board of Directors meetings, independent Outside Directors account for one third or more of the Board of Directors and the majority of the Board of Directors are independent Outside Directors and non-executive Inside Directors.
-And from the viewpoint of separation between oversight and execution and smooth operation of the Board of Directors, Chairperson of Board of Directors is a non-executive Inside Director.
+Currently the number of Directors is thirteen (five of whom are independent Outside Directors including two female Directors) and the term of office is one year.
+From the standpoint of separating oversight from execution and enhancing the effectiveness of discussions at the Board of Directors meetings, one-third or more of Directors are independent Outside Directors and the majority of Directors are independent Outside Directors and internally promoted Directors who do not execute business.
+The Chairperson of the Board of Directors is chosen from among internally promoted Directors who do not execute business from the standpoint of separating oversight and execution and ensuring the smooth operation of the Board of Directors.

 When nominating Director candidates, the Company ensures diversity in consideration of the balance of knowledge, experience and ability on the Board of Directors as a whole.